-3.4.2 Nose and chassis maximum height:
+3.4.2 Nose and chassis maximum height :

-Referring to the planes defined in Article 15:
+Referring to the planes defined in Article 15 :

-No bodywork which is less than 250mm from the car centre plane may lie:
+No bodywork which is less than 250mm from the car centre plane may lie :

-- i) Above a plane defined by a line on A-A parallel to and 550mm above the reference plane and a line on D-D parallel to and 220mm above the reference plane, if between A-A and D-D (with the exception of pitot tubes and antennae.). - ii) More than 220mm above the reference plane, if ahead of D-D.
+- Above a plane defined by a line on A-A parallel to and 550mm above the reference plane and a line on D-D parallel to and 220mm above the reference plane, if between A-A and D-D (with the exception of pitot tubes and antennae.). - ii) More than 220mm above the reference plane, if ahead of D-D.

-With the exception of a transparent windscreen, antennae, pitot tubes, the mirrors described in Article 3.5.2 (including their housings and mountings) and the high speed camera defined in Article 8.8.6, no bodywork situated between the planes A-A and a plane parallel to and 380mm forward of the plane C-C may lie more than 625mm above the reference plane.
+With the exception of a transparent windscreen, antennae, pitot tubes, and the high speed camera defined in Article 8.8.6, no bodywork situated between the planes A-A and a plane parallel to and 380mm forward of the plane C-C may lie more than 625mm above the reference plane.